What is an audio fade tool?

 Does SoundSlicr add crossfades?

-No. This MVP route applies simple fade in and fade out timing to one file.
+No. This current version route applies simple fade in and fade out timing to one file.

 What is the maximum file size?